Hypoallergenic Pet Food: Complete Buying Guide

 Hydrolyzed Protein Diets (Prescription)

 Hydrolyzed diets break proteins into molecules so small the immune system cannot recognize them as allergens.
 This is why Hill's z/d works even though it contains chicken — the body doesn't "see" the protein fragments.
-These achieve 85-95% success rates and are the gold standard for severe or multiple allergies.
+These achieve 85-95% success rates and are the diagnostic vets typically rely on for severe or multiple allergies.
 For dogs: Hill's z/d and Royal Canin HP.
 For cats: Hill's z/d Cat and Royal Canin HP Cat.
 All require a prescription.
 The main drawbacks are higher cost ($120-200+ per bag) and lower palatability.

 Grain-Free Diets (Often Misleading)